execas/execas.github.io/_posts/2019-01-31-casting-the-void-pointer-in-c.md

 ### Example 1

-The first example shows how we can use dereferencing to write and read an unsigned 4 byte int value to memory:
+The first example shows how we can use casting and dereferencing to write/read an unsigned 4 byte int value to/from memory through the void pointer:

 ```c
 /*